 Typically, the new regulations increase minimal dimensional requirements, like front, rear, and side-yard setbacks or minimum lot size and street frontage, or they decrease the number and kinds of uses that will be permitted on the lot.
 These amendments, if applicable, can severely restrict existing homeowners' use of their homes or land.

 Accordingly, municipalities often protect homeowners from hardships created by zoning amendments by “grandfathering” existing building lots.
-The local zoning bylaw or ordinance, or the state zoning enabling act, may provide that increases in area, street frontage, or front, back, and side setback requirements for specified uses will not apply to building lots that conformed to code when the zoning amendment went into effect.
+The local zoning bylaw or ordinance, or the state zoning enabling act, might provide that increases in area, street frontage, or front, back, and side setback requirements for specified uses will not apply to building lots that conformed to code when the zoning amendment went into effect.

 Different states may further qualify this protection in different ways.
-For example, in Massachusetts, in order to qualify for “grandfather” protection, the building lot must have a minimum of 5,000 square feet of area and 50 feet of public road frontage, be located in a district zoned for single- or two-family residential housing, conform to existing zoning when legally created, and be separately described and held from any adjoining land when the more restrictive zoning changes went into effect.
+For example, in Massachusetts, in order to qualify for “grandfather” protection, the building lot must ordinarily have a minimum of 5,000 square feet of area and 50 feet of public road frontage, be located in a district zoned for single- or two-family residential housing, conform to existing zoning when legally created, and be separately described and held from any adjoining land when the more restrictive zoning changes went into effect.

 Be sure to check online or with your town or municipal clerk to get a complete list of additional conditions that might limit the scope of your town's “grandfather” provisions.

-If a change in the zoning ordinance is not covered by its grandfather provisions, for example, there's a new limitation on the height of front, side, and rear yard fences, your only recourse may be to ask your local board of zoning appeals for a variance from the new zoning regulation.
+If a change in the zoning ordinance is not covered by its grandfather provisions, for example, there's a new limitation on the height of front, side, and rear yard fences, your only recourse might be to ask your local board of zoning appeals for a variance from the new zoning regulation.

 “Hardship” is typically the test for whether a board of zoning appeals will grant a variance.
 Boards are, however, usually sympathetic to claims that a zoning change, while not grandfathered, nevertheless imposes a real hardship on existing property owners who could not have anticipated the more restrictive regulation when they purchased their home.